Common Causes Of Poor Washing

-My advice here is to wash in very hot water, run hot water through the filters to clean them including the "micro filter" this is the fine mesh one as that clogs up with grease and tiny particles of food.
+Our advice here is to wash in very hot water, run hot water through the filters to clean them including the "micro filter" this is the fine mesh one as that clogs up with grease and tiny particles of food.

 This is very important user maintenance as, not only will it help massively to avoid poor results, it may actually help to avoid issues like blocked internal fill chambers.
 In other words, many of the problems we see reported in the forums are probably avoidable if only people actually followed the instructions and cleaned the machine regularly.

-I know that this is very confusing due to certain manufacturers with detergent that claims to be all-in-one, 3-in-1, 4-in-1, 5-in-1 and whatever else they've managed to dream up but here's the low-down on rinse aid and why, if stuff comes out "streaky" from the dishwasher that it matters.
+We know that this is very confusing due to certain manufacturers with detergent that claims to be all-in-one, 3-in-1, 4-in-1, 5-in-1 and whatever else they've managed to dream up but here's the low-down on rinse aid and why, if stuff comes out "streaky" from the dishwasher that it matters.

 Rinse aid is often described as, "making water wetter".
 What that means in reality is that it breaks down the surface tension of the water allowing it to run off more freely which leads to a streak free drying process.
 Without it, or if you dishwasher isn't suited to using the various whatever-in-1 tablets, then you will get streaky dishes out.

 Simple cure for that, buy and use some rinse aid.